end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 cd $HOME/CloudUnit/cu-manager/src/main/webapp && sudo gem install compass
 ```

-## How to start Environment Developpment
+## How to start Environment Development

 To run the UI for development (http://0.0.0.0:9000)
 ```